imsumitj/InsightIQ/README.md

 These tenets guide the development of InsightIQ, ensuring a privacy-centric approach, a secure and intuitive user experience, flexibility with LLMs, and the ability to incorporate personal data from multiple sources to enrich the knowledge management capabilities

+### Background
+I organize all the personal notes and documents using org-roam (within Emacs).
+These notes are encrypted using gpg and git-crypt and I store them on AWS using CodeCommit service.
+This setup has helped me create a secure way to build a knowledge management system.
+Over years I have created hundreds of personal notes related to finances, travel, new things that learn but the system lacks intelligent management and ingestion of data.
+For example, for this project I did research on best way to create a service locally which then can be moved into cloud.
+All the articles I read about this or the queries that made to ChatGPT are lost and I cannot build upon the previous research.
+What if there is an easy way to ingest finding while working on such task easily into a system which stores it and classifies that data to build a knowledge base that can be used for future queries.

+## Background

+I have been using org-roam within Emacs to organize all my personal notes and documents securely.
+These notes are encrypted using gpg and git-crypt, and I store them on AWS using the CodeCommit service.
+This setup has provided me with a secure way to build a knowledge management system over the years.

+Throughout my journey, I have accumulated hundreds of personal notes covering various topics such as finances, travel, and new things I've learned.
+While the system provides a secure and organized way to store my knowledge, it lacks intelligent management and data ingestion capabilities.

+For instance, during my research on the best approach to creating a local service that can later be moved to the cloud, I came across numerous articles and queries to ChatGPT.
+Unfortunately, this valuable information is scattered and not easily accessible for future reference.
+It would be incredibly beneficial to have a system that allows me to easily ingest and classify such findings, building a comprehensive knowledge base for future queries.

+Therefore, the aim of InsightIQ project is to bridge these gaps by:

+1. Enable easy ingestion of personal data, including research findings.
+2. Build a personal storage system using a vector database for efficient classification.
+3. Develop a Contextual Querying mechanism to retrieve relevant data based on techniques like keyword matching and semantic search.
+4. Integrate powerful Large Language Models (LLMs) to enhance accuracy and provide meaningful results to users.

+The goal of InsightIQ is to create an intelligent knowledge management system that simplifies data ingestion, improves organization, and delivers accurate information to users.

+### How?
+#### Milestone 1:
+Build a service that can be run locally (or in cloud in future) that ingests data into a vector db
+#### Milestone 2:
+Build contextual querying mechanism on top of data stored in the vector db
+#### Milestone 3:
+Integration with LLM to pass the queries and contextual data to get meaningful result